smart-data-lake/smart-data-lake/docs/Reference.md

 * WhitelistTransformer (1-to-1): Apply a column whitelist to a DataFrame
 * AdditionalColumnsTransformer (1-to-1): Add additional columns to the DataFrame by extracting information from the context
 * StandardizeDatatypesTransformer (1-to-1): Standardize datatypes of a DataFrame
-* DfTransformerWrapperDfsTransformer (many-to-many): use 1-to-1 transformer as many-to-many transformer by specifying the SubFeeds it should be applied
+* DfTransformerWrapperDfsTransformer (many-to-many): use 1-to-1 transformer as many-to-many transformer by specifying the SubFeeds it should be applied to

 ### Custom Transformations
 Custom transformers provide an easy way to define your own spark logic in various languages.